wazuh/wazuh-documentation/source/upgrade-guide/legacy/upgrading-elastic-stack/from-6.8-to-7.x.rst

   }
   '

-The request must be run for all previous indices which need to be migrated.
+The request must be executed for all previous indices which need to be migrated.
 Modify the date parameter according to the index name.

 More information about the request can be found in the `Update by query <https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-update-by-query.html>`_ section of the Elasticsearch documentation.